Diving into our Content Curation Process

 Consider Your Audience

-Before you go poking around the vast corners of the internet for content, there’s one thing you have to think about first: your audience.
+Before you go poking around the vast corners of the internet for random content, there’s one thing you have to think about first: your audience.

 Get Organized

-In Josh Spector’s course on content curation, he recommends following journalists, rather than publications (and subscribe to their newsletters, too).
-Journalists have topics and niches they stick to, whereas publications cover more variety than you might need.
+Pro Tip:In Josh Spector’s course on content curation, he recommends following journalists, rather than publications (and subscribing to their newsletters, too).
+Journalists have topics and niches they stick to, whereas publications cover a wider variety than you might need.

 One reason I love signing up for newsletters and Google Alerts is that I can set it, forget it, and let timely content come to me.
-And then, in my hour of need, I can just search my inbox to see if it snagged anything good.
+And then, in my hour of need, I can just search through my inbox to see if it snagged anything good.

-This is great for when you need to go out and search for content, especially if generic searches or the newsletters and feeds you follow aren’t turning up anything great.
+It might be a bit old-fashioned, but keeping a list is great for when you need to go out and search for content, especially if generic searches or the newsletters and feeds you follow aren’t turning up anything great.
 Whether in a note document or via browser bookmarks, keep a list of websites that never let you down.

 Here are a few of my favorites:

-Back to the scrapbook analogy.
+Back to my scrapbook analogy.
 The best part about a scrapbook is that all your most beloved pictures are stored in just one book; you’re not having to search high and low in ten different places to find what you need.

 The same goes for your content curation process — keep your sources in as few places as possible.

+I also keep fodder in my browser bookmarks and a folder on my desktop (my primary storage source).
 Whenever I come across something I like, I make sure to screenshot right then and there and store it in a folder on my computer.

 Content Curation Process Keeping in Central Location